-How Cloud Scaling Helps to Boost Your Business
+How Cloud Scaling Helps to Boost Your Business?

 Scalability is a significant reason for moving to the cloud.
 Scalable cloud solutions let businesses increase storage and performance quickly and at a low cost as traffic or workloads grow.

-Scaling is a major motivator.
+Use of cloud technology in business is a major motivator.
 Scalability isn’t everything in terms of performance.
 It is linked to elasticity and fault tolerance.